CS-DS-125/125book/source/01-Introduction/HowToUseThis.rst

 Syntax patterns
 ^^^^^^^^^^^^^^^

-A critical pieces of learning a programming langauge is knowing its **syntax**.
+A critical piece of learning a programming langauge is knowing its **syntax**.
 The syntax of a language is the set of rules that specify what is a *valid* program and what is not.
 Any program that does not follow all of the syntax rules of its language cannot be run.